what to expect

 Upon arrival, parents and guardians can check-in their kids at our Kids Center.
 Once there, children enjoy a time of worship through music, a Christ-centered lesson, and activities and games, all within a fun and loving environment (Click here for more info on our Sunday options for kids).
 If you prefer for your children to remain with you, kids are also welcomed to stay with their families inside our Worship Auditorium.

 The music in our services is a blend of modern and traditional music.
-Typically, we'll sing a few contemporary songs along with a historic hymn.
+Typically, we'll sing a few contemporary songs along with a historic hymn or two.

 We celebrate Communion (The Lord’s Supper) on the first Sunday of every month.
 This is a time that brings the good news of Jesus front and center in our hearts.
-After the sermon and during a time of singing, we're all invited to get the elements (Bread and fruit of the vine), and then we eat and drink them together.
+After the sermon and during a time of singing, we're all invited to get the elements (Bread and fruit of the vine), and then we eat and drink them together in remembrance of Jesus.

 Planning to visit a sunday service?